Abu Aleeha

 Abu Aleeha (born Ali Sajjad Shah) is a Pakistani filmmaker and writer.
 He made his directorial debut with the 2019 film Kataksha.
-He has since directed Tevar, Udham Patakh, Taxali Gate.
+He has since directed the films Tevar, Udham Patakh, and Taxali Gate.

 Career

 In 2022, the director announced that he was working on Javed Iqbal 2, a planned sequel to Javed Iqbal: The Untold Story of a Serial Killer but the project came to a halt later that year.